Acceptable Use Policy and Agreement

 A. Acceptable Use

-The purpose of a computer account is to support educational initiatives and BCC campus services by providing access to unique resources and the opportunity for collaborative work.
+The purpose of a computer account is to support educational initiatives and SUNY Broome campus services by providing access to unique resources and the opportunity for collaborative work.
 The use of your account must be in support of education and/or academic research.
 Transmission of any material in violation of any U.S. or state regulation is prohibited.

 This includes, but is not limited to: